 Am I eligible to make a compensation claim for a slip on ice?

-If you have slipped on ice and would like to find out if you are legally entitled to pursue a claim for accident compensation, the quickest option it to speak to one of our personal injury solicitors.
+If you have slipped on ice and would like to find out if you are legally entitled to pursue a claim for accident compensation, the quickest option it to speak to an experienced personal injury solicitor.
 To be eligible to claim you would normally need to meet the following criteria:

 - You must have sustained injuries from the fall.
 If you slip on ice and are lucky enough to escape injury, you would not be entitled to any compensation for the accident.